 Buying and selling goods online can be an exciting and profitable experience.
 I remember being a newbie on the used clothing app Poshmark down to the day I downloaded the app and fiddled around to post my first listings.
 The notifications soon started about being followed and my listings shared.
 I had no idea what that meant!

-This is a follow-up post to the ultimate guide to thrift shopping.
 While out thrift shopping, you’ll likely locate some great pieces.
 Some of these you may keep for yourself and others you might find are not to your liking or style but still hold value.
 One easy way to take advantage of the second group of finds is to resell these items for profit.
 Here are four places online to sell items and my take on each based on my experience using them.